-We offer a range of Fair Trade coffees for you to enjoy, including Cafe Femenino.
-Take a look at where your money goes when you buy Fair Trade and you’ll realize the profound difference you are making to the lives of people producing a quality product.
+We offer many Fair Trade coffees for you to enjoy.
+When you learn where your money goes when you buy Fair Trade and you’ll realize the profound difference you are making to the lives of people producing a quality product.
 You’ll be able to taste the difference, too.

 What is Fair Trade?

-You could describe it as a global, social movement with life-changing effects.
+You could describe Fair Trade as a global, social movement with life-changing effects.
 It involves trade between companies in developing countries and companies in developed countries, and it ensures that producers receive fair prices, decent conditions to work in, and fair terms of trade.

 The core principles of a Fair Trade organization are admirable for any business, whether in the developed or developing world.
 By buying Fair Trade, you can reward hardworking people and conscientious businesses, at the same time as enjoying high-quality, authentic products.